gijit/gi/README.md

 Credits: some code here is dervied from the Go standard libraries, the Go gc compiler,  and from Richard Musiol's excellent Gopherjs project.
 This project and those are licensed under the 3-clause BSD license found in the LICENSE file.
+The LuaJIT vm and compiler are statically linked using CGO, and their MIT license can be found in their sub-directories and online at http://luajit.org/ and https://github.com/LuaJIT/LuaJIT/blob/master/COPYRIGHT